Pipeline Overview

 Molecule is discovering and developing first-in-class small molecules in oncology, inflammation and fibrosis that target/interact with selected, unexplored proteins.

-We have generated a diverse pipeline consisting of five distinct programs, validating the strength of our discovery and translational capabilities, including:
+We have generated a diverse pipeline consisting of six distinct programs, validating the strength of our discovery and translational capabilities, including:

 • 2 programs in clinical development – currently one is in Phase II trial (OATD-01) and one is in a Phase I trial (OATD-02)